machinelearningZH/audio-transcription/README.md

 </details>

-### Instructions
-- Ensure that the [LLama-cpp-python](https://github.com/abetlen/llama-cpp-python) package is installed.
-Follow the official installation instructions, adjusting them based on your hardware setup.
-- Modify Model Initialization (`worker.py`, lines 215–222):
-    - Specify the language model you want to use.
-    - Adjust the initialization parameters to match your setup.
-    - To run the model entirely on the GPU, set the parameter n_gpu_layers to -1.
-    - For more details on configuration and available parameters, refer to the llama-cpp-python repository.

 ## Setup Instructions
 ### Hardware requirements
 - We strongly recommend using a CUDA-compatible graphics card, as transcription on a CPU is extremely slow.